Kayak the Galapagos Islands

 - Alcoholic beverages

-- Cost of hospitalization and evacuation if necessary
+- Cost of hospitalization or evacuation if necessary

 ALL PRICES IN US DOLLARS.
 We will do our best to adhere to the itineraries and trip descriptions listed on our website.
 However, tour itineraries or sub contractors (such as taxi, cruise boats or hotels) may change slightly due to reasons beyond our control including but not limited to Acts of God, wind, waves, inclement weather or other.
 We always welcome you to call us to clarify any item - often this is the best way to fully clarify expectations - call us collect or on our toll-free number.
 You will be sent pre-trip email with latest details within a month of your tour - it is your responsibility to check in with us prior to your trip to see if you have all the information you need.
 We will always do our best to provide you with the best possible tour and to fully meet your expectations to the best of our ability.